New study explores complexity of decision making

 “It is important for health care providers to understand that parents who seem hesitant to vaccinate their children may have a variety of reasons for feeling this way and may be reticent to ask questions to health care providers for fear of stigma,” said Dr Parsons.
 The authors recommend that these conversations be approached with empathy and openness.

-“Parents’ perspectives on SARS-CoV-2 vaccinations for children: a qualitative analysis” was published February 21, 2023.
+“Parents’ perspectives on SARS-CoV-2 vaccinations for children: a qualitative analysis” is published February 21, 2023.